• Skip to primary navigation

 • Preheat oven to 350° F. Grease two 8-inch round cake pans and set aside.

 • In the bowl of a stand mixer, combine the sugar and lemon zest.
 Be sure to only include the yellow part of the rind, and not the white pith underneath, as it is bitter.
+Run the mixer on low for a few minutes to allow the oils from the lemon to infuse the sugar.

 • Alternate adding the dry ingredients with the milk: with the mixer on low, gradually add half the dry ingredients, followed by the milk, then the remaining dry ingredients.
 Mix just until incorporated, taking care not to overmix.